 It does actually taste real — like sharp cheddar and peppers — and you can actually see the ingredients, so it's clearly trying to differentiate from the stuff you get in the movie theater.

 But there is something to be said about that movie theater stuff.

 "It doesn't have that fake cheesy flavor, which I love, but this is unique and spicier," said senior food editor Sky McCarthy.

-The texture is a little grittier than we'd like — and it gets worse as it cools down — but that didn't stop us from eating the whole container.
-We really enjoyed the kick it had.
+The texture is a little grittier than we'd like — and it gets worse as it cools down — but we were hungry so we still ate the whole container.

 More Food Trends videos